bzknz/tf2sa-pug-bot/README.md

-# TF2SA-Pug-Bot-Public
+# TF2SA Pug Bot

-A TF2 Discord pug bot for the TF2SA community servers
+A TF2 Discord pug bot for the TF2SA community servers.

+Requires a `.env` file as per `./src/environment.d.ts`.